How do I find and hire a kickass copywriter?

 Designers, marketers, coaches, agencies, and any of your particularly well-connected business pals should know some writers.

-Another great person to ask?
-A copywriter.
 If you know someone who writes emails, they probably know someone who writes website copy or landing pages.
 Most of us hang out in groups to learn from each other.

 Ask around, and try to get three or four recommendations — more if your project timelines or budgets are tight.